-Most men, though, are firmly committed to raising children who will be independent and responsible.
+Most men, though, are firmly committed to raising children who will be independent and responsible, which means they support kids doing chores.
 If you talk to him about how teaching children chores is part of helping them to be independent, he’s more likely to see the value in it, and less likely to just expect mom to do everything.
 So have a date and plan for the future.
 Ask him what he wants the kids to be like in 5 years, in 10 years, in 15 years.
 How are you going to get the kids to that point?
 What chores should they have?
 How many?
 What do they need to know how to do before they move out?
 You may just find you have an ally after all!

 This post contains affiliate links.